acquayefrank/CruxLFQ-publication-experiments/README.md

 - Scripts will be run in order in which it is presented here - from top to bottom.
 - When using crux users would have a seemless pipeline, howver in order to compare tools that are not interoperable a bit more work needs to be done hence this many scripts.
 - It is assumed that results folder will contain a single folder(instance) of any results type e.g. only one instance of sage search results.
+- Note that all plots will be outputted to the src directory or the directory from which you run the code

 # Database Searching: